kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 * "API Micro Gateway," not "API Gateway"
 * "connect/connection," not "integrate/integration"
 * "custom resource," not "Custom Resource" nor "CustomResource"
-* "Application" to describe an external solution connected to Kyma through the Application Connector, "application" to describe software
+* "Application" to describe an external solution connected to Kyma through Application Connector, "application" to describe a microservice deployed on Kyma or other kind of software
 * "cloud-native" (adjective), not "cloud native"
 * "ProwJob" (resource) or "Prow job" (process), not "Prowjob/prowjob"